-We experienced strong ongoing demand in the first six months of 2023, and, although we have largely recovered from negative impacts caused by COVID-19, we continue to experience increased labor costs and supply constraints and cost increases, reduced availability, and delays in delivery of various materials and equipment.
+We experienced strong ongoing demand in the first nine months of 2023, and, although we have largely recovered from negative impacts caused by COVID-19, we continue to experience increased labor costs, supply constraints, and delays in delivery of various materials and equipment.
 We are recognizing these challenges in our job planning and pricing, and we are working to order materials earlier than usual and seeking to collaborate with customers to share supply risks and to mitigate the effects of these challenges.

 We have a good pipeline of opportunities and potential backlog, and we have been generally successful in maintaining productivity and in procuring needed materials despite ongoing challenges.
-Considering all these factors, we currently anticipate solid earnings and cash flow for the remainder of 2023, and we have substantial bookings for 2024.
-We continue to prepare for a wide range of challenges and economic circumstances, including a potential recession; however, despite challenges, we currently expect supportive conditions for our industry are likely to continue over the next twelve months.
+Considering our substantial advance bookings, we currently anticipate solid earnings and cash flow for the remainder of 2023 and for 2024.
+Although we are preparing for a wide range of challenges and economic circumstances, including a potential recession, we currently expect that supportive conditions for our industry, especially for our industrial and technology customers, are likely to continue in 2024.